sweltr/high-temp/paper/ESM/Supplementary.md

 :::

 We used Platinum 2X Mastermix (Thermo) in PCR reactions with a final volume of 12.5µl with 25 cycles using a 50°C annealing temperature for both loci.
 PCR2 used 2µl of PCR1 as template and added on remaining Illumina adaptors and index sequences.
-PCR2 products were cleaned and normalized using PCR Normalization plates (CharmBiotech, USA) and the pooled libraries concentrated using AMPure beads (Beckman Coulter, USA).
+PCR2 products were cleaned and normalized using PCR Normalization plates (CharmBiotech, USA) and pooled libraries concentrated using AMPure beads (Beckman Coulter, USA).
 Libraries were sequenced on an Illumina MiSeq with 250bp paired end reads.

+## Processing microbial community data

-Reads in the 16S rRNA and ITS data sets were trimmed of forward and reverse primers using cutadapt[@martin2011cutadapt] (v1.18) following an initial filtering step that removed reads with ambiguous bases.
+Reads in both data sets were trimmed of forward and reverse primers using cutadapt[@martin2011cutadapt] (v1.18) following an initial filtering step that removed reads with ambiguous bases.
 Primer sequences with more than 12% error rate (--error-rate = 0.12) were discarded.
-Reads were then processed using DADA2[@callahan2016dada2] (v1.16.0) within the R environment[@team2013r] (v4.1.0).
+Reads were then processed using DADA2[@callahan2016dada2] (v1.16.0) within R[@team2013r] (v4.1.0).
 Reads were dropped from the data set if they had three or more expected errors (maxEE = 2), at least one base with very low quality (truncQ = 2), or at least one position with an unspecified nucleotide (maxN = 0).
 Based on visual inspection of quality plots, only the forward reads from the 16S rRNA data were retained, while both forward and reverse reads were retained in the ITS data set.
 Remaining reads were dereplicated before inferring amplicon sequence variants (ASVs).
 We used ASVs over traditional OTUs because ASVs provide single nucleotide resolution, thus providing more detailed resolution when examining treatment effects.
 Paired-end reads (ITS only) were merged and read pairs that did not match exactly across at least 12 base pairs (minOverlap = 12) were discarded.
 For the 16S rRNA data we retained amplicons between 230 and 235 base pairs and for the ITS data we retained amplicons between 100 and 450 base pairs.
 Reads were then screened for chimeras (method = consensus).
 Taxonomy for the 16S rRNA data set was assigned to each ASV using the naive Bayesian classifier[@wang2007naive] against the Silva reference database[@quast2012silva] (Silva_nr_v138_train_set version 138).
 For taxonomic classification of the ITS data set, we used the naive Bayesian classifier[@wang2007naive] against the UNITE[@nilsson2019unite] database, specifically the UNITE general FASTA release for Fungi (v.
 04.02.2020)[@abarenkov2020unite]. **Supplementary Dataset1** and **Supplementary Dataset2** contain the ASV table, taxonomic assignments, and unique sequences for the 16S rRNA and ITS data sets, respectively.
 The complete DADA2 workflow is available here: [https://sweltr.github.io/high-temp/dada2.html](https://sweltr.github.io/high-temp/dada2.html).

-Prior to community analysis of the 16S rRNA data set, ASVs classified as chloroplasts, mitochondria, or Eukaryota, or ASVs that remained unclassified (i.e., NA) at the kingdom level, were removed from the data set using the phyloseq package[@mcmurdie2013phyloseq] (v1.36.0) in the R environment[@team2013r].
-No such curation was performed on the ITS data set since all ASVs could be classified to kingdom level (Fungi).
+Prior to community analysis of the 16S rRNA data set, ASVs classified as chloroplasts, mitochondria, or Eukaryota, or ASVs that remained unclassified (i.e., NA) at the kingdom level, were removed from the data set using the phyloseq package[@mcmurdie2013phyloseq] (v1.36.0) in R[@team2013r].
+No curation was performed on the ITS data set since all ASVs could be classified to kingdom level (Fungi).
 The complete data set preparation workflow is available here: [https://sweltr.github.io/high-temp/data-prep.html](https://sweltr.github.io/high-temp/data-prep.html).

 ## Filtering

 We applied three complementary methods of prevalence filtering to the 16S rRNA and ITS data sets.
 The complete filtering workflow is available here: [https://sweltr.github.io/high-temp/filtering.html](https://sweltr.github.io/high-temp/filtering.html).

 **i**) Sample-wise filtering with arbitrary functions.
-We used the `genefilter_sample` function from the phyloseq package[@mcmurdie2013phyloseq] (v1.36.0) to remove ASVs represented by fewer than 5 reads and/or present in less that 20% of samples.
+We used the `genefilter_sample` function (phyloseq package[@mcmurdie2013phyloseq], v1.36.0) to remove ASVs represented by fewer than 5 reads and/or present in less that 20% of samples.

 **ii**) PERFect (PERmutation Filtering test for microbiome data)[@smirnova2019perfect] (v0.2.4) filtering.
 Here we used the function `PERFect_sim` with the alpha parameter set to 0.05 for the 16S rRNA data and 0.1 for the ITS data.

 **iii**) PIME (Prevalence Interval for Microbiome Evaluation)[@roesch2020pime] (v0.1.0) filtering.
-First we rarefied all samples to even depths (per the developer's recommendation) then split the data sets by predictor variable (temperature treatment) using the `pime.split.by.variable` function.
-Next, we calculated the prevalence intervals with `pime.prevalence` and then used `pime.best.prevalence` to calculate the best prevalence.
+We rarefied all samples to even depths (per the developer's recommendation) then split the data sets by predictor variable (temperature treatment) using  `pime.split.by.variable`.
+We then calculated the prevalence intervals with `pime.prevalence` and  used `pime.best.prevalence` to calculate the best prevalence.
 The best prevalence interval was selected when the out-of-bag (OOB) error rate first reached zero or close to zero.
-The most prevalent ASVs (at the best prevalence interval) were retained from each split.
-Splits were then merged to obtain the final PIME filtered data set.
+The most prevalent ASVs (at the best interval) were retained from each split.
+Splits were merged to obtain the final PIME data set.

 ## Alpha diversity estimates

-To account for presence of rare sequence variants caused by sequencing errors (or other technical artifacts), we used Hill numbers[@alberdi2019guide] for estimates of alpha diversity.
+To account for presence of rare sequence variants caused by sequencing errors (or other technical artifacts), we used Hill numbers[@alberdi2019guide] for alpha diversity estimates.
 Hill numbers allow the weight put on rare versus abundant sequence variants to be scaled while providing intuitive comparisons of diversity levels using *effective number of ASVs* as a measuring unit.
 This approach allows for balancing the over representation of rare ASVs that might be inflated due to sequencing errors.
-To calculate Hill numbers, we used the R package hilldiv[@alberdi2019hilldiv].
-We calculated three metrics that put less or more weight on common ASVs: **(i)** Observed richness, where q-value = 0; **(ii)** Shannon exponential, which weighs ASVs by their frequency, where q-value = 1; and **(iii)** Simpson multiplicative inverse, which over weighs abundant ASVs, where q-value = 2.

-We present all three metrics of alpha diversity, while acknowledging that each metric of alpha diversity is based on (measured) relative abundance and can be subject to bias due to variation in extraction efficiency and sequencing depth, especially when detecting rare taxa (or ASVs)[@balint2016millions].
+We calculated three  Hill numbers (using the R package hilldiv[@alberdi2019hilldiv]) that weigh common ASVs differently: **(i)** Observed richness, where q-value = 0; **(ii)** Shannon exponential (q-value = 1), which weighs ASVs by their frequency; and **(iii)** Simpson multiplicative inverse (q-value = 2), which over weighs abundant ASVs.
+We report all three metrics of alpha diversity, while acknowledging that each metric is based on (measured) relative abundance and can be subject to bias due to variation in extraction efficiency and sequencing depth, especially when detecting rare taxa (or ASVs)[@balint2016millions].
 However, we also recognize that each metric provides complementary information, by varying in their relative sensitivity towards rare and common species[@roswell2021conceptual].
 We therefore interpret alpha diversity metrics in terms of changes in diversity due to changes in rarer ASVs (observed richness) and due to changes in more proportionally abundant ASVs (Shannon and inverse Simpson).
 Next, we assessed whether the alpha diversity estimates were normally distributed using both the Shapiro-Wilk Normality test[@shapiro1965analysis] and the Bartlett Test of Homogeneity of Variances[@bartlett1937properties].
 If the p-values from both tests were not significant (p > 0.05), we accepted the null hypothesis that the results were normally distributed.
 If one or both of the the p-values were significant (p < 0.05), we rejected the null hypothesis.
 For parametric data we tested for significance across treatments using ANOVA followed by Tukey post-hoc test.
 For non-parametric data we tested for significance across treatments using Kruskal-Wallis followed by Dunn test with Benjamini-Hochberg correction.
 All tests were performed using the vegan package[@oksanen2013community] in R[@team2013r].
 The complete alpha diversity workflow is available here: [https://sweltr.github.io/high-temp/alpha.html](https://sweltr.github.io/high-temp/alpha.html).

 ## Beta diversity estimates